R... Rajkumar: Music

 The soundtrack of the film was composed by Pritam.
 The first song of the film "Gandi Baat" was released on 16 October, which is sung by Mika Singh and Kalpana Patowary.
 The other song released was "Saree Ke Fall Sa", sung by Antara Mitra and Nakash Aziz.
-The entire album, consisting of six tracks composed by Pritam, with lyrics by Anupam Amod and Mayur Puri, was released physically on 6 November 2013.
+The entire album, consisting of six tracks composed by Pritam, with lyrics by Anupam Amod and Mayur Puri, was released physically on 7 November 2013.
 The music recording engineer was Sukumar Dutta.

+The music was initially released through the Eros Music label and then re-released in 2023 through Sony Music India.

 Reception

 Critical response

-India Times rated 3/5 stated, "It has some 'must-haves' of a pot-boiler, but misses the real thing – a solid story."
-Tushar Joshi of Daily News and Analysis gave 3 out of 5 stars to the film and said, "Watch it if you are in the mood for a loud no-brainer that relies on formulaic over the top entertainment."
-Indian express criticized the film saying "R for Rubbish".
-Rajeev Masand criticised the film that it is "relentlessly ugly, you have to wonder how it qualifies as entertainment of any sort" and gave a rating "half out of five for Prabhu Deva's 'R...
-Rajkumar'.
-The half star is strictly for Pritam's music".
-Anupama Chopra of Hindustan Times called it "cheerfully, boisterously regressive" and also claimed that "The story is both abysmal and exhaustingly loud because when the hero isn't doing pyar, pyar, pyar, he's indulging in maar, maar, maar and men – defying every law of physics – are flying in all directions.
-Taran Adarsh of Bollywood Hungama wrote:" R...
-RAJKUMAR doesn't work.
-It is Prabhu Dheva's weakest Hindi film to date".
+The Times of India gave 3/5 stars and wrote "While R… Rajkumar entertains at some levels, it suffers from utter plainness and predictability."
+Tushar Joshi of DNA India gave 2/5 stars and wrote "Watch it if you are in the mood for a loud no-brainer that relies on formulaic over the top entertainment."
+Mohar Basu of Koimoi gave 2/5 stars and wrote "R…Rajkumar is a below ordinary, at best Prabhudheva’s most modest work till date."